mm696626/GameCubeMarioPartyAudioEditor/README.md

 ### Song Dumping
 * You can also dump the selected song to DSP format for listening in vgmstream or for conversion (it will dump in left and right channels)
-  * The file size of the dumped file is deceiving for music replacement.
-The game doesn't care about that.
-It cares about the nibble count in the DSP header, which this tool already checks
-  * Credit to Yoshimaster96's original dumping code which I translated into Java (I even fixed an issue where the stereo track didn't properly dump)
+  * Credit to Yoshimaster96's original dumping code which I translated into Java (I even fixed an issue where the stereo track didn't properly dump and an EOF issue since the number of bytes was wrong for the audio data)
     * https://github.com/Yoshimaster96/mpgc-sound-tools

 ### Tip for Quality vs Size